chrisbrasington/screenshot-bot/README.md

 pip install -r requirements.txt

-3. Create a config.json file in the project directory with the following structure:
+3. Create a config-twitter.json and config-steam.json file in the project directory with the following structure:

+config-twitter.json:
 ```json
 {
   "discord_token": "your_discord_bot_token",